stronghandsblockchain/SHMN-NewSource/README.md

 * [CATEX.io - SHMN/TRX](https://www.catex.io/trading/SHMN/TRX)

-## Sync and no network problems?
+## No Sync and network problems?

 * Please download the last version of our shmn.conf file [here](https://github.com/stronghandsblockchain/SHMN-NewSource/tree/master/contrib/debian/examples) and substitute the old one in SHMN folder in your Win/Mac/Linux system.
+For more assistance come to our Telegram group: https://t.me/SHNDsupport